Comparison of semi-supervised deep learning algorithms for audio classification: Audio data augmentation

 \section{Audio data augmentation}

-Augmentations are at the heart of semi-supervised learning mechanisms to take advantage of the non-labeled examples they are provided with.
-In this section, we begin by describing the mixup mechanism, which we explore in this work, and the different audio data augmentations used in some of the SSL approaches.
+Augmentations are at the heart of most recent semi-supervised learning mechanisms.
+In this section, we begin by describing the mixup mechanism, which we extensively use in this work, and the other audio data augmentations used in some of the training settings.

-\subsection{mixup}
+\subsection{Mixup}

-Mixup~\cite{zhang2018mixup} is a successful data augmentation/regularization technique, that proposes to mix pairs of samples (images, audio clips, etc.).
+Mixup~\cite{zhang2018mixup} is a successful data augmentation/regula\-ri\-za\-tion technique, that proposes to mix pairs of samples (images, audio clips, etc.).
 If $x_1$ and $x_2$ are two different input samples (spectrograms in our case) and $y_1$, $y_2$ their respective one-hot encoded labels, then the mixed sample and target are obtained by a simple convex combination:

 where $\lambda$ is a scalar sampled from a symmetric Beta distribution at each mini-batch generation:

 where $\alpha$ is a real-valued hyper-parameter to tune (always smaller than 1.0 in our case).

 In the original MM algorithm, an ``asymmetric'' version of mixup is used, in which the maximum value between $\lambda$ and $1-\lambda$ is retrieved: